vitorcremonez/react-last-status/README.md

 Lorem Ipsum...

 ## Languages
-Setting the language of component with props.
+Set the language of component with `locale` props.

 ```js
 <LastStatus locale={'pt-BR'}/>